Gadget Guiders

 Apple TV HDR looks dark or wrong: how to fix it

-If HDR still looks off
+If HDR is still too dark

 FAQ